Icinga/icinga2/doc/9-icinga2-api.md

     # service icinga2 restart

+If the prefer to set up the API manually you will have to perform the following steps:

+* Set up X.509 certificates for Icinga 2
+* Enable the `api` feature (`icinga2 feature enable api`)
+* Create an `ApiUser` object for authentication

 The next chapter provides a quick overview of how you can use the API.

 ## <a id="icinga2-api-introduction"></a> Introduction